-Ashley Eyre is Transpersonal Art Therapist.
-She graduated from Naropa University in May of 2016 and has been working with teenagers, children and families, frequently using art to help illustrate what might be needing attention and attunement within the system or within the individual.
+Ashley Eyre is a Transpersonal Art Therapist.
+She graduated from Naropa University in May of 2016 and has been working with teenagers, children and families, frequently using art to help illustrate what is needing attention and attunement within the system or the individual.

 Ashley aims to create a space for children, adolescents, and families to use art and therapy as a path towards transformation and healing.
 She believes art is a vehicle that invites creative expression which can free up trapped energy and allow for movement and clarity.
 While implementing a variety of adaptable art interventions, she invites her clients to lead the session and will guide when needed.
 Sometimes art is a starting point and talk therapy follows or vice versa.

 “By descending down into the depths of the soul, and not primarily by a painful acquisition of many manual skills, the artist attains the power of awakening other souls."